How to DIY Your Own Quick Baking Mix

-Making a big batch of baking mix means your biscuits, pancakes are already halfway prepped come breakfast time.
+It might be hard to find convenient baking mix in the market right now, so here's how to make your own.
+Bonus: Making a big batch of baking mix means your biscuits, pancakes, and waffles are already halfway prepped come breakfast time.

 There's powdered milk right in the mix so you can just add water later.
-Perfect for saving space and weight on camping trips.
-If you prefer to leave out the powdered milk, just add regular milk or buttermilk when you're ready to use it.
+(Perfect for saving space and weight on camping trips.)
+If you prefer to leave out the powdered milk, just add fresh regular milk or buttermilk when you're ready to use it.

-Whisk flour, dry milk powder, baking powder, sugar, and salt in a large bowl until thoroughly combined.
-Cut shortening into dry ingredients with a pastry cutter, about 1/2 cup at a time, until mixture resembles cornmeal.
-Store in an air-tight container in the pantry for up to 3 months.
+You can store this ready-to-use baking mix in an air-tight container in the pantry for up to 3 months.
 If you use butter instead of shortening, store in the fridge or the freezer.